Exchange semester 2021 - 2022 RMUS/COLS

 Students in the Research Master Urban Studies spend the first semester of their second year at one of our partner universities.
-In order to arrange your exchange in a proper way an early orientation on possibilities and destinatons is necessary.
-Therefore early in your first year an information meeting is organised.
+In order to arrange your exchange in a proper way an early orientation on possibilities and destinations is necessary.
+Therefore, early in your first year an information meeting is organized.

 The compulsory study abroad semester serves two purposes: students are expected to take their electives worth a minimum of 18 EC at the partner institution and conduct their compulsory fieldwork (first case study, worth 12 EC) in the city or region.
 Guidance from the partner university during the fieldwork is in most cases provided, but not guaranteed.
 Students choose their destination based on their research interests, the courses offered, and their language capacity.

-Below you find an overview of the exchange destinations 2020-2021.
-The universities listed are the universities we have agreements with in the field of Urban Studies.
+Below you find an overview of the exchange destinations 2021-2022.
+The universities listed are the universities we have agreements within the field of Urban Studies.
 It isn't possible to go on exchange to a university not listed.